The short answer is: probably if you are “disabled enough”.

 In the case of parents applying for their child, the parent’s assets are considered, but the asset limit is per person, so a child in a single-parent situation has an asset limit of $4,000($2,000 for the parent and $2000 for the child).

 If both parents are in the picture and married to one another, the asset limit is $5,000($3,000 for the parents as a couple, and $2,000 for the child).

 So if you are disabled and your child is as well, you both(or all in the case of additional disabled children) may be eligible for SSI.

 If your child is an adult, you also may help them apply as an individual(without your income being considered), which allows them to access a variety of independent living options.

 What are the assets and how are they calculated?

-SSI is pretty strict in their definition of assets.
+SSI is pretty strict in its definition of assets.
 Assets are pretty much anything that you own that has a measurable cash surrender value.
 The only exceptions in their consideration are home and car ownership.

 They will not count the home you live in(if you own it), or a car that you own.
 Everything else is fair game.
 That means that if you have any investments, retirement savings, or money in the bank, they will count those as assets and those assets will be added.

 If you have life insurance, that also has a cash surrender value and can be counted as well.
-If you are collecting alimony or child support, that also is often counted as income.
+If you are collecting alimony or child support, that also is often counted as unearned income.

 If you reach the point of needing SSI but are concerned about being over their limits, think about ways that you may be able to manage your assets.